 The most comprehensive global temperature records are currently being collected by a series of satellites, launched beginning in the late 1970s.
 These satellites use very sensitive temperature measurement devices, which are continuously referenced to space temperature and periodically checked using weather balloon readings.
-These satellite records show no warming for the 18.5+ years from early 1997 through October, 2015.
+These satellite records show no warming for the 18.5+ years from early 1997 through October 2015.
 This is the "hiatus" or pause or plateau which has been actively discussed in the climate literature.
-This pause has been at least temporarily interrupted by the 2015/2016 super El Nino, which caused the reported global mid-tropospheric temperature anomaly for 2016 to exceed that temperature anomaly for 1998, another super El Nino year, by a reported 0.02°C.
+This pause has been at least temporarily interrupted by the 2015/2016 super El Nino, which caused the reported global mid-tropospheric temperature anomaly for 2016 to exceed that temperature anomaly for 1998, another super El Nino year, by a reported 0.02°C. A new "hiatus" has now exceeded 5 year duration.